rm-rf42/ts-task-script-utils/task_script_utils/datetime_parser/README.md

 Input:

 - `datetime_raw_str: str`: raw datetime string to be parsed.
 - `formats: Sequence[str] (optional)`: You can optionally pass a list of formats to try to parse datetime string.
-If `datetime_raw_str` doesn't matches with any format, the datetime parser will still try to parse `datetime_raw_str` with other methods such as using regex and trying long datetime format
+If `datetime_raw_str` doesn't match with any format, the datetime parser will still try to parse `datetime_raw_str` with other methods such as using regex and trying long datetime format.
+See below for additional behavior regarding the usage of `DatetimeConfig.require_unambiguous_formats` and `formats`.
-- `config: DatetimeConfig (optional)`: You also have an options to pass `DatetimeConfig`.
+- `config: DatetimeConfig (optional)`: You also have an option to pass `DatetimeConfig`.
 It provides complementary information on how to mark parsed digits as day, month or year and also provide options to handle abbreviated time zones and fold for parsing ambiguous timestamps during daylight saving transitions.
-Ideally, DatetimeConfig should be constructed from pipeline configuration passed to task scripts
+Ideally, `DatetimeConfig` should be constructed from the pipeline configuration with the following options:
+  - `day_first`: Whether to interpret the first value in an ambiguous 3-integer date (e.g. 01/05/09) as the day (`True`) or month (`False`).
+Defaults to `None`.
+  - `year_first`: Whether to interpret the first value in an ambiguous 3-integer date (e.g. 01/05/09) as the year.
+When the year has four digits, then whether `year_first` is `True` or `False`,is decided by regex parsing done by `DatetimeInfo` class.
+If both `year_first` and `day_first` are true, then `year_first` will take priority and resulting date format will be as YDM.
+Defaults to `None`.
+  - `tz_dict`: A python dict that maps abbreviated timezone names to their corresponding offset.
+Defaults to `{}`.
+  - `require_unambiguous_formats`: Whether require datetime formats to be unambiguous.
+Defaults to `False`.
+    - If `require_unambiguous_formats`
+      - is `True` and any of the formats produce a conflicting output, an `AmbiguousDatetimeFormatsError` will be raised.
+      - is `False`, the first valid parsed datetime valid will be returned.

 Output: